Tembrel/async-pizza/README.md

 1. Putting the sauce on top of the crust.
 1. Putting the grated cheese on top of the sauce.

+Some of these tasks depend on others.
+For example, you can't let the dough rise (2) until the ingredients for the dough are combined (1).
-The DAG of dependencies looks like this:
+The complete DAG of dependencies looks like this:
 ```
 1 --> 2 --> 5 --\
                 +--> 6 --\
 3 --------------/        +--> 7
 4 -----------------------/
 ```
+Multiple cooks can speed up the process by performing tasks independently, as long as no task is started until all the tasks it depends on are done.

 The [FuturePizzaBuilder](https://github.com/Tembrel/eg4jb/blob/master/src/pizza/FuturePizzaBuilder.java)
 approach uses
 [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)s